YektaDev/secondhand-bookshop/README.md

 # Book4Us

-Welcome to Book4Us, an asynchronous second hand book shop that showcases the power of Kotlin and modern web technologies.
+Welcome to Book4Us, an asynchronous second-hand bookshop that showcases the power of Kotlin and modern web technologies.
 This project demonstrates the use of a different asynchronous programming technique than the usual techniques used in JavaScript-based technologies.
 This technique is using Coroutines.
 It's extremely powerful and keeps the code simple.